OctopusDeploy/docs/docs/deployment-examples/custom-scripts/script-modules.md

 ![](images/script-modules-new.png)

 3. Your new script module will default to PowerShell and come with a function called *Say-Hello.* Each supported script language has a similar function.
-In this walkthrough we will work with PowerShell and modify the provided sample function a bit with the following code for the sake of showing a better example:
+In this walk-through we will work with PowerShell and modify the provided sample function a bit with the following code for the sake of showing a better example:

 ```powershell
 function Say-Hello($name)